Frequent or urgent urination

 Home Care

-Follow the advice of your health care provider to treat the cause of the problem.
+Follow the advice of your health care provider to diagnose and treat the cause of the problem.

 It may help to write down the times when you urinate and the amount of urine you produce.
 Bring this record to your visit with the provider.
 This is called a voiding diary.